Motijheel Thana: History

 During the Bengal Sultanate, a Sufi preacher named Shah Jalal Dakhini lived in the area.
 His tomb is located within the Bangabhaban premises.
 Under Mughal rule, the area was known as the abode of Mirza Muhammad Mukim.
 The area was historically known as Dilkusha.
-It was the site of the Dilkusha Gardens, a property of the nawab of Dhaka.
+It was the site of the Dilkusha, Dhaka Gardens, a property of the Nawab of Dhaka.
 Armenians also lived in the area.
 The area became home to an official residence of the governor of Bengal and the viceroy of India.
 It later became the seat of the Governor of East Pakistan.
 The president of Bangladesh resides at the Bangabhaban in Motijheel.
-The presidential palace is surrounded by the Bangabhaban Gardens (formerly the Nawab's Dilkusha Gardens).
+The presidential palace is surrounded by the Bangabhaban Gardens (formerly the Nawab's Gardens, Dilkusha, Dhaka).

 After the partition of India, Motijheel became the CBD of Dhaka during the 1950s and 1960s.
 The city's Notre Dame College was relocated to its present campus in Motijheel in 1954; and includes many prestigious alumni.
 The clocktower of the Dhaka Improvement Trust building was the tallest structure in East Pakistan.
 The Purbani Hotel opened in the 1960s.
 In the 1980s and early 1990s, several tall buildings were built in Motijheel.
 They are mainly the headquarters of Bangladeshi state-owned banks.
 For many years, the Bangladesh Bank Building located in Motijheel was the tallest building in Bangladesh.
-City Centre Dhaka of Motijheel is the current tallest building in Bangladesh and has been since 2012.
+City Centre Dhaka of Motijheel was the tallest building in Bangladesh from 2012 to 2025, when it was surpassed by Pinnacle in Tejgaon Industrial Area.
 In recent years, the emergence of a plethora of new CBDs in other parts of Dhaka has led to a neglect of Motijheel.